 - Mitigation system tag ID number

 All data can be entered into a spreadsheet and uploaded as a .csv file (template is available online) or entered individually.

 Standards of Conduct and Work Practices

-Radon mitigation companies and sole proprietor mitigation professionals must follow standards of conduct and work practices:
+Radon mitigation companies and sole proprietor mitigation professionals must follow standards of conduct and work practices in non-residential mitigations: